mtrackeros/example-hub/CONTRIBUTING.md

 1. Fork the repository.
 2. Create a feature branch.
 3. Follow the coding standards mentioned above.
-4. Create your example template in the appropriate folder and provide a preview for it.
+4. Create your example template in the appropriate folder and provide a preview.
-5. Write docs for your change.
+5. Write documentation for your changes.
 6. Submit a pull request for review.

 Happy coding! 🚀